Useful Information in Your Very First Visit

 STEP ONE- Preparing for Your Visit

 Cost of the initial visit includes 2 hours with Dr. Karen Carrick and several in-office tests.
+(A 1-hour, shortened visit is also available.
+This visit doesn't allow as much time for a deeper diagnosis.)
 Please allow 3 hours for your first appointment.
 For some unwell patients 3 hours may be too long for your initial visit.
-In that case your first visit can be divided into two appointments.
+In that case your first visit can be divided into two appointment.

 What to Bring: